matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy-3.md

 11. You will also need to enter the AAD tenant ID.
 You can’t get this from the Microsoft Partner Center, you will need to get it from the Azure portal.
 [Click here](https://learn.microsoft.com/azure/azure-portal/get-subscription-tenant-id) for more information.
 12. Check the box to save the client key, then click **OK**.
 When the dialog closes, click on the **Launch Windows App Certification Kit** button (note: this may also say Verify and publish).
 App verification will now run; wait for it to complete.

-    > **IMPORTANT** Do not use your computer while app verification is running, or it will fail.
+    > Do not use your computer while app verification is running, or it will fail.
 If at any point it gets stuck, cancel it and start again.
     {: .prompt-warning }

 13. When app verification has completed, you will see a screen with the **PASSED** heading in green.
 Click the **Finish** button to dismiss the dialog.